-This year’s presidential election has been one filled with controversy from the major party candidates.
+This past presidential election has been one filled with controversy from the major party candidates.
 Many of the candidates’ comments and positions have alarmed Americans on both sides of the aisle – and have made their way to the ears of children who may have serious questions for their parents.

 Discussing Campaign Negativity